 I stepped over to the stone lip and peered into the darkness.
 “All of this?”
 I asked.

 “Yeah, and there’s more,” he said.
 “Pens, makeup tubes, that kind of stuff.
-I uncovered all kinds of things and piled’em at the bottom.”
+I uncovered all sorts of things and piled’em at the bottom.”

-“People throw all sorts of crap in a dry well,” I said.
+“People throw all kinds of crap in a dry well,” I said.
 “It doesn’t mean a thing.”

 “Oh, but it does,” he said scooping up the purse.
-“This is Aby’s.”
+“This is Abby’s.”

-He brushed dirt from the tan bag, the chain strap barely tarnished.
+He brushed mud from the tan bag, the chain strap barely tarnished.
 “It’s incredible what good shape all this stuff is in,” he said.
 “It’s like it’s been preserved.”
-He turned the purse over and pointed to a brown smudge on the side.
+He turned the purse and pointed to a brown smudge on the side.
 “And I think this is blood.”

 He shook his head.
 “No, there was nothing in it except this.”
 He produced a black matchbook with the letters: SPUDDER in gold letters across the front.
-“This is where we ate the night of the attack.”
+“This is the restaurant we ate at the night of the attack.”
 He closed the purse and returned it to the pile, then he stood, a camo-patterned cloth wallet in his hand.

 “Then there’s this.”
 He opened the wallet revealing an ID.
 “This belonged to Darrin Biggs,“ he said.
 “You remember Darrin… from school.”
 He turned the wallet in his hand a thoughtful expression on his face.
 “He was a bully and an asshole, but I never heard what became of him.
 So I looked him up on my phone.
 He disappeared four years ago.”
 He ran a finger over a dark spot in the material.
 “More blood."
 He glanced up and met my eye.
 "I think all this stuff is related to the man who killed Abby.
 I think Darrin is dead too.
 In fact all this stuff probably belongs to the people who’ve gone missing over the years."